hovecapital/read-only-local-mysql-mcp-server/README.md

 ### Using mise for Node.js

 If you're using [mise](https://mise.jdx.dev/) for Node.js version management, make sure to use the full path to the Node.js executable in your configuration.
-For example:

-- Replace `"command": "node"` with `"command": "/Users/YOUR_USERNAME/.local/share/mise/installs/node/VERSION/bin/node"`
-- You can find your mise Node.js path by running: `which node` when mise is active

 ### Environment Variables